BaptisteLacroix/BaptisteLacroix/README.md

 🎓 I'm currently studying at [IUT Nice Côte d'Azur](https://iut.univ-cotedazur.fr/) in computer science.
 I hope in the future to join an engineer school and also become a computer engineer.
 I use to upload my school projects on GitHub to help student and share my passion.

+- 👯 I’m looking for an internship in dev (Java, Python etc..)

 ### GitHub Stats 📈

 <p align="center">